ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 slice it into strips.
 While he's doing that, one of the translators mentioned that **he's been making soba noodles all his life.** I was so entranced watching him: he seemed to retain the same vigor and enthusiasm of making soba from his childhood years.
-I was also confused and a question stuck to me:
+I was also confused and a question stuck to me: "How can you do one thing for all your life and not be bored by it?"

-> *How can you do one thing for all your life and not be bored by it?*
+> *"How can you do one thing for all your life and not be bored by it?"*

 The day went on: we made our own noodles, cooked some zaru soba (ざるそば), ate it, and went home.
 Little did I know that watching an old man making soba[^1]